blahcat/blahcat.github.io/_posts/2017-01-26-insomni-hack-ctf-2017-bender-safe.md

 >
 > **Update**: as [@0xGrimmlin](https://twitter.com/0xGrimmlin) [mentioned](https://twitter.com/0xGrimmlin/status/824959540349112321), during the CTF,
-> the challenge was actually chroot-ed, so technically this shellcode would
+> the challenge was actually QEMU chroot-ed, so technically this shellcode would
 > not have worked, but you could similarly build another one doing
 > open/read/write(stdout)
 >